 Gwen and her husband J.D. are the proud parents of two sons, Jack and Brent.
 Both boys are currently studying at the University of Cincinnati.

 Experience Thus Far

 This has been an incredible experience thus far.
 I took the bench approximately a week after obtaining the appointment, and I hit the ground running.
-I was honored to be sworn in to serve by friend and mentor Judge Lisa Allen.
-I was humbled to be joined in the ceremony by my father, Brenton Schratt and husband, J.D.
+I was honored to be sworn in to serve my friend and mentor Judge Lisa Allen.
+I was humbled to be joined in the ceremony by my father, Brenton Schratt, and husband, J.D.
 Bender.
 Both sons managed to sneak away before their classes began at U.C. to join us.
 Although the ceremony is brief, it meant so much for my family to be part of this process, as they truly are part of the reason I accepted this position.

 My experience as the Chief Assistant Prosecutor of the Municipal Division for the Hamilton County Prosecutor’s Office allowed the transition to occur very smoothly.
-I look forward to meeting the challenges ahead, and will work to keep our community safe for the citizens of Hamilton County.
+I look forward to meeting the challenges ahead and will work to keep our community safe for the citizens of Hamilton County.